kristina-arezina/memoryGame-VanillaJs/README.md

 index.html notes:
 Structure:
 - All elements (all the cards) in the body are in the section class memeory-game
-- Section div means: content inside is grouped, relates to a single theme
+- Section div: content inside is grouped, relates to a single theme

 - Each card has its own div with a class of memory-card and data-name of the picture on the card
 - Each card in that div has a picture on the front(with the class front-face) and back(with class back-face)